kubernetes/website/docs/getting-started-guides/minikube.md

 * **Goals and Non-Goals**: For the goals and non-goals of the minikube project, please see our [roadmap](https://git.k8s.io/minikube/docs/contributors/roadmap.md).
 * **Development Guide**: See [CONTRIBUTING.md](https://git.k8s.io/minikube/CONTRIBUTING.md) for an overview of how to send pull requests.
 * **Building Minikube**: For instructions on how to build/test minikube from source, see the [build guide](https://git.k8s.io/minikube/docs/contributors/build_guide.md)
-* **Adding a New Dependency**: For instructions on how to add a new depeindency to minikube see the [adding dependencies guide](https://git.k8s.io/minikube/docs/contributors/adding_a_dependency.md)
+* **Adding a New Dependency**: For instructions on how to add a new dependency to minikube see the [adding dependencies guide](https://git.k8s.io/minikube/docs/contributors/adding_a_dependency.md)
 * **Adding a New Addon**: For instruction on how to add a new addon for minikube see the [adding an addon guide](https://git.k8s.io/minikube/docs/contributors/adding_an_addon.md)
 * **Updating Kubernetes**: For instructions on how to update kubernetes see the [updating Kubernetes guide](https://git.k8s.io/minikube/docs/contributors/updating_kubernetes.md)